 The calculator reports the net savings for the person or family, equal to:

 A) Savings from avoiding reported premiums and out-of-pocket costs (deductibles, co-pays, uncovered services)

 B) Added taxes (payroll, income, sales)

 For families with high income (for example, $350,000) and/or very low current health care expenses, savings could be negative.
-In other words, paying more under Medicare for All.
+In other words, paying more under single payer.
 However, with all medically necessary care guaranteed, it would likely be a richer benefit for most.